open-policy-agent/conftest/docs/index.md

 Conftest looks for `deny`, `violation`, and `warn` rules.
 Rules can optionally be suffixed with an underscore and an identifier, for example `deny_myrule`.

+`violation` rules evaluates the same as `deny` rules, except they support returning structured data errors instead of just strings.
+See [this issue](https://github.com/open-policy-agent/conftest/pull/243).

 By default, Conftest looks for these rules in the `main` namespace, but this can be overriden with the `--namespace` flag or provided in the configuration file.
 To look in all namespaces, use the `--all-namespaces` flag.

 Assuming you have a Kubernetes deployment in `deployment.yaml` you can run Conftest like so: